Ebay

 afraid of, but if you are allowed to record

-telephone calls for 'training and quality purposes,' then I
+telephone calls for 'training and quality purposes,' then

-quality one day.
-The first line telephone operative
+know, improve your quality one day.
+The

-finds a way around this ebay lie by carrying on the call
+ebay lie by carrying on the call while 'not giving me

-while 'not giving me authorization to record it.'
+authorization to record it.'
+Fine!

-2) I explain the problem to a very helpful man called
+2) I explain the problem to a very helpful man

-"completely useless."
+therefore, "completely useless."
 His words and

 mine.
 We also agree that a proper solution to this